NickTheDevOpsGuy/Constellation/README.md

 ## 🧑‍💻 Usage Tips

-- Export your LinkedIn data:
+- Get your data:
-  _Me → Settings & Privacy → Data Privacy → Get a copy of your data → Connections CSV_
+LinkedIn → Settings → Data Privacy → Get a copy → Connections CSV
 - Drag the `ZIP` into the Import screen
 - Switch to **Stats** or **Graph** via the nav bar
 - Click names in the table or nodes in the graph to jump to their profile 🎯